aryanrose1/MABR_Ctrls/README.md

 # MABR Control System - Automated Wastewater Monitoring

 ## Overview
 This project involves automating and monitoring a **wastewater treatment system** by integrating **sensors, a data logger, and an industrial communication protocol (Modbus RTU)**.
 The system is designed to monitor and control a **Membrane Aerated Biofilm Reactor (MABR)** by handling **sensor data acquisition, logging, and communication** using serial and Modbus protocols.

+This implementation now utilizes **SQLite** for structured data storage, **OPC UA with secure certificates** for external system integration, and **automated daily CSV exports** for data tracking.

 ## Project Structure
 ### **Python Scripts**
-- `logger.py` - Sensor Monitoring & Data Logging to JSON
+- `logger.py` - Sensor Monitoring & Data Logging to SQLite
-- `opc_server.py` - OPC UA Server & Data Sharing to inCTRL opsCTRL Edge
+- `opc_server.py` - OPC UA Server & Data Sharing to ifakFAST & Dropbox CSV Export
 - `sonde.py` - Sonde Sensor Communication
 - `modbus.py` - Modbus Sensor Data Retrieval & Calibration